akka/akka-grpc/docs/src/main/paradox/buildtools/gradle.md

 This is supported by `protobuf-gradle-plugin` and explained [here](https://github.com/google/protobuf-gradle-plugin#protos-in-dependencies).

+## JDK 8 support

+If you want to use TLS-based negotiation on JDK 8, Akka gRPC requires JDK 8 update 252 or later.
+JVM support for ALPN has been backported to JDK 8u252 which is now widely available.
+Support for using the Jetty ALPN agent has been [dropped in Akka HTTP 10.2.0](https://doc.akka.io/docs/akka-http/current/migration-guide/migration-guide-10.2.x.html#http-2-support-requires-jdk-8-update-252-or-later), and therefore is not supported by Akka gRPC.

 ## Starting your Akka gRPC server from gradle

 Build script needs a custom task

 `build.gradle`
 :   @@@vars